Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Green/White Decks in Magic

 In Magic, pairing green with white yields the Selesnya theme, which emphasizes powerful creatures and defensive abilities.
-Beyond basic forests and plains lands, green/white decks want some that can tap for either color, ensuring you have access to your multi-color spells.
+Beyond basic forests and plains, green/white decks want some that can tap for either color, ensuring you have access to your multi-color spells.

 But you don't have to settle for mediocre fields like "Elfhame Palace" (which enters tapped and doesn't offer any bonus effects); today, we'll count down the 20 best lands that provide green or white mana in Magic: The Gathering!